Last updated on January 15th, 2022 at 05:53 pm

 We will write about drinks in Costa Rica with the best 21 Costa Rican beverages.
 There are also non alcoholic Costa Rican drinks like coffee that are a must to try in Costa Rica.
 Also our favorite beers in Costa Rica.
-Read here the best food in Costa Rica and vegetarian food in Costa Rica.
+Read here the best food in Costa Rica, breakfast in Costa Rica and vegetarian food in Costa Rica.

 Read here Costa Rica travel tips, Costa Rica packing list, how to get from San Jose airport to city center and best Costa Rica sim card for tourist, Budget travel in Costa Rica and Backpacking Costa Rica!